 Just in time for Summer, check out this delicious and simple Dragon Fruit Sorbet recipe!

 If you asked someone ten years ago if they’ve ever eaten Dandelion Greens, the most common response you would hear would probably be “You mean those weeds that grow in my yard?
 No way!”

 Fast forward to 2017 and Dandelion Greens have made their way into the diets and hearts of Americans everywhere.
-Today, you could ask people that same questions and you’ll find that several people had the greens in their salads for lunch.
+Today, you could ask people that same question and you’ll find that several people had the greens in their salads for lunch.
 If you haven’t tried this exciting new green, you can find it in farmer’s markets and Whole Foods across the country.
-Food trucks are also utilizing this hot veggie in things like pizzas, crepes, and specialty cheeses, as its crunchy texture and slightly bitter flavor lends itself well to these foods.
+Food trucks are also utilizing this hot veggie in things like pizzas, crepes, and specialty cheeses, as its crunchy texture and slightly bitter flavor lend themselves well to these foods.

 Food Truck Finder: Pennypackers Food Truck

 Interesting Fact: Dandelion greens have been used as a folk medicine for hundreds of years.
 It’s recently been discovered that there may be something to the medical lore, as the greens have 535% of your recommended daily Vitamin K, play a role in limiting neuronal damage, are high in Fiber, and provide you with 112% of your daily vitamin A.

 How to Eat: The most common way to consume Dandelion Greens is to mix them in with spring mix or lettuce leaves.
 However, these greens have been popping up on a variety of pizzas, sandwiches, and have found their way into smoothies across the country.